 The U.S. version of ASA24-2016 includes an option for Researchers to provide Respondents completing recalls or records with Respondent Nutrition Reports.
 This is an optional module that Researchers can select during study registration.
 More information on Respondent Nutrition Reports is available.
 The Respondent Nutrition Report can also be viewed after completion of a 24-hour recall in the ASA24 demonstration site.

 Earlier versions of ASA24, ASA24-Canada-2016, and ASA24-Australia-2016 do not currently provide any direct feedback to Respondents.
 Researchers may use the analytic output files available for download to design reports for Respondents outside of ASA24.

 What security measures are in place to protect recall data entered into the ASA24 system and resulting tracking and analytic files?

 The ASA24 system does not ask for nor store any personal identifying information.
 Response data are secured at the hosting site using industry standard security controls, including firewalls and encryption.
 All data entered into the ASA24 system at the Respondent's computer are encrypted by the internet browser (e.g., Internet Explorer, Firefox) before they are transmitted to our servers using Secure Socket Layer (SSL) Technology.
 SSL permits authentication of the sending and receiving computers.

 Only a particular study's investigator(s) and the ASA24 operations team can access response data.
 Access is gained through usernames and strong passwords.

-Citing ASA24 in Publications & Presentations:
+Citing the ASA24 System in Publications & Presentations

-ASA24™ is a trademark of HHS.
+ASA24 is a registered trademark of HHS.